haampie/FastPrimeSieve.jl/readme.md

 ## Features

 - Memory usage is O(2√n / log(n)), assuming O(1) primes are saved
-- Skips multiple of 2, 3 and 5
+- Skips multiples of 2, 3 and 5
 - Exploits L1 cache by processing segment by segment (currently one segment is 32KB)
 - Efficient bitpacking: every byte represents an interval of 30 integers, meaning that all primes up till 1_000_000 can be sieved using just L1 cache.